 Except where graduate-level transfer credit is approved, all Two-Year track students must complete 60 credit hours and all Three-Year track students must complete 90 credit hours to earn the M. Arch. degree.
 In other words, course substitutions do not reduce coursework demands or the length of time to graduation.

-Please note that these costs do not include such important and necessary materials as room and board, a laptop computer, digital design software (e.g., Adobe design software), the cost of purchasing and/or sharing the cost of a laser cutter lens, books, architectural drawing and modeling materials, printing costs, lab fees, and other typical expenses of graduate architectural education.
+Other Costs.
+Other costs include room and board, a high-end laptop computer, digital design software (most software is available for free, and Clemson now has an Adobe license), the cost of purchasing and/or sharing the cost of a laser cutter lens, books, architectural drawing and modeling materials, printing costs, lab course fees, and other typical expenses of graduate architectural education.
 Be sure to factor such expenses into your financial planning.

 The School of Architecture does not offer financial aid per se.
 However, the School of Architecture awards a limited number of graduate fellowships and assistantships to students each year based on merit, requisite abilities, and funding availability.